deibhaid/lTerm2/README.md

 ## Porting workflow

-1. Keep macOS-specific code in the original `~/ws/github/iTerm2` repo.
+1. Keep macOS-specific code in the original upstream macOS repo that lives alongside this workspace.
 2. When a component becomes portable/rewritten for Linux, copy or recreate it here under `lTerm2/`.
 3. Track parity progress in `current_work.md`.